A topic from the subject of Organic Chemistry in Chemistry.

 Interpreting Chromatograms:

-Chromatograms provide qualitative and quantitative data on the components of a sample.
+Chromatograms provide qualitative (identification of components) and quantitative (determination of amounts) data on the components of a sample.
+Retention times and peak areas are analyzed.

 Understanding Spectra:

-Spectroscopic data provide information about the functional groups, molecular structure, and purity of organic compounds.
+Spectroscopic data (IR, NMR, MS) provide detailed information about the functional groups, molecular structure, and purity of organic compounds.
+Interpretation of these spectra requires specialized knowledge and often involves comparing the obtained spectra to known standards.

 Applications